Does Azure support IPv6?

 Can I try Azure for free, without any risk of being charged?

 Yes.
 With our spending limit feature, customers who sign up for a free trial, Visual Studio, MPN, or BizSpark offer can use Azure without any fear of getting charged as long as they keep the spending limit feature turned on.

 What payment options do I have in purchasing Azure?

 The other payment option is to be invoiced.
-Once you opt for the invoice option, you cannot move to the credit card option.
+Once you opt for the invoice option, you can't move to the credit card option.
 To sign up for invoicing, please go here.

 The 6-month and 12-month plans are no longer available.
 Existing customers on these plans can continue to utilize Azure under the terms of these plans.
 Customers looking for additional discounts and benefits in exchange for a deeper commitment to the platform can enter into an Enterprise Agreement (EA).

 I have server licenses.
 Can I transfer them to Azure and run them on Virtual Machines?

 Yes, through license mobility, if you have SA you can "bring-your-own-license" for all Virtual Machines supported server products except Windows Server.